 You can find "Gender within Film Crews" by Stephen Follows here.

-CBC has introduced its Breaking Barriers Film Fund and committed to investing at least $7.5 million dollars over three years to help underrepresented creators.
-Check their website for details.
+November 9, 2016 — CBC has introduced its Breaking Barriers Film Fund and committed to investing at least $7.5 million dollars over three years to help underrepresented creators.

-Telefilm Canada, as a first step, is pleased to reveal its gender parity measures for feature film production financing, developed in collaboration with the industry.
+November 11, 2016 — Telefilm Canada, as a first step, is pleased to reveal its gender parity measures for feature film production financing, developed in collaboration with the industry.
 Telefilm aims by 2020 to achieve a balanced production portfolio (at all budget levels) that reflects gender parity in each of the key roles of: director, writer and producer.
-Read the full press release here.

 According to a recent study, less than one-third of Americans believe male breadwinner-female homemaker families are the ideal, down from 66% in 1977.
 The study, by Youngjoo Cha, sociology professor at Indiana University, also found – among other indicators - that 65% of Americans disagreed that preschool children suffer if their mothers work, up from about 30% in 1977.